yuanqing/create-figma-plugin/docs/3-api.md

 - `absolutePosition` (a plain `object` with `x` and `y` keys)

-### traverseLayer(layer, callback [, filterCallback])
+### traverseLayer(layer, callback *[, filter]*)

 Traverses `layer` and its child layers recursively in a *depth-first* manner, passing each layer to the specified `callback`.

-Each layer is also passed to `filterCallback`.
-If you return `false` in `filterCallback` for a particular layer, then the `callback` will not be called for that particular layer, and the child layers of that particular layer will not be traversed.
+Each layer is also passed to a `filter` function.
+If you return `false` in `filter` for a particular layer, then the `callback` will not be called for that particular layer, and the child layers of that particular layer will not be traversed.

 #### Returns